bosun-monitor/bosun/docs/expressions.md

 Change the NaN value during binary operations (when joining two queries) of unknown groups to the scalar.
 This is useful to prevent unknown group and other errors from bubbling up.

+## rename(seriesSet, string) seriesSet

+Accepts a series and a set of tags to rename in `Key1=NewK1,Key2=NewK2` format.
+All data points will have the tag keys renamed according to the spec provided, in order.
+This can be useful for combining results from seperate queries that have similar tagsets with different tag keys.

 ## sort(numberSet, (asc|desc) string) numberSet

 Returns the results sorted by value in ascending ("asc") or descending ("desc")